nagylzs/pysysinfo_influxdb/README.md

                             loop with Ctrl+C or by sending a TERM signal.
       -i, --ignore-errors   Continue the loop even if there is an error.

+More notes on --extra tags:

+You can specify extra tags with --extra-tags.
+By default, it only contains your hostname.
+Example usage of --extra-tags:

+    python3 scripts/send_sysinfo_influx.py --extra-tags '{"your_tag_name":"your_tag_value"}' -n -v

+It is a good practice to check your data with "-v -n" before sending them to a live server.